jlparkI/AntPack/docs/numbering_background.rst

 These are mostly very similar, but they tend to differ in how positions in / close to CDRs are assigned and in how CDRs are defined.
 The most popular schemes include IMGT and Kabat.
 AntPack currently supports Aho, IMGT, Martin ("modern Chothia") and Kabat.
+For CDR defintions, AntPack supports Aho, IMGT, Martin, Kabat and North.
 For some background on how these schemes differ and why you might prefer one or the other, we suggest reading `this paper <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6198058/>`_.